ymistyy/Thought-Crime/README.md

 > — Thomas Jefferson (allegedly)

 We often forget how free we are—until we aren't.
-Use this tool to appreciate your rights and reflect on those who are still fighting for theirs.
+Appreciate your rights and reflect on those who are still fighting for theirs.